lonkelle/lonkelle/README.md

 ### My Interests

-- 👯 I’m looking to collaborate on iOS (jb and jailed), and webdev projects in terms of backend, REing, infrastructure, and project management
+- 👯 I’m looking to collaborate on iOS (jb and jailed) and webdev projects in terms of infrastructure, and project management
 - 🤔 I’m looking for help with JB tweak development specifically (brand new to it)
-- 🎮 I want to start / join a team to work on retro games (specifically NES) that will also publish on Steam and Nintendo's eShop
+- 🎮 I want to start / join a team to work on retro games that will also publish on Steam / eShop / PSN

 ### My Dev Report Card